SAP Joule: From Launch to 2,400 Skills — How SAP's AI Copilot Evolved

 - Sales and Service Agents: up to 50% productivity improvement

-These aren’t experimental features.
+These aren’t experimental features buried in a lab.
 They’re documented in SAP’s Q4 2025 release notes (SAP News Center, 2026).

 Ninefold adoption growth

-Joule customer adoption grew 9x throughout 2025.
+Joule customer adoption grew 9x through 2025.
 Of SAP’s 50 largest Q4 deals, 90% included AI or SAP Business Data Cloud.
 Two-thirds of Q4 cloud orders included Business AI, up 20% from the previous quarter (Futurum Group, 2026).

 Joule Studio: build your own agents